mfisher5/FISH546/Cod-Time-Series-Project/Scripts/Markdown_files_for_scripts/bowtie_blast_filtering.md

 <br>
 ## ``bowtie`` filtering

 During ``ustacks``, we designate how many mismatches we allow between "identical" matches of reads.
-Many of use use a mismatch parameter value of 3.
+Many of us use a mismatch parameter value of 3.
 Therefore, if a locus aligns to several loci including itself, it likely has a repeat sequence and should be removed from the catalog.
 To do this, we must [1] build a ``bowtie`` index ("index" is somewhat interchangeable with "database," "catalog," and "reference genome" here) and [2] align our index to itself.

 ##### [1] Making a fasta file for your ``bowtie`` index

-To build a ``bowtie`` index, Mary made a script that creates a fasta file of the tags you would like to include in your index based on the output of ``populations``.
+To build a ``bowtie`` index, Mary made a [script](https://github.com/nclowell/FISH546/blob/master/Cod-Time-Series-Project/Scripts/genBOWTIEfasta.py) that creates a fasta file of the tags you would like to include in your index based on the output of ``populations``.
 You will need the .genepop file and the batch.catalog.tags.tsv file.
 Open your .genepop file and copy and paste the header that has the names of all of the SNPs (with format number_number, e.g., 4_26,4_140,5_9,8_24...) into a new text file.
 This will be your first command line argument.
 Then, unzip your batch.catalog.tags.tsv file.
 This will be your second command line argument.
 Afterwards, you can run Mary's [script](https://github.com/nclowell/FISH546/blob/master/Cod-Time-Series-Project/Scripts/genBOWTIEfasta.py).

 Example code:
 <br>